-A Physiotherapy Assistant works with a Physiotherapist to assess and treat people whose movement is restricted by injury, illness or age.
-They use techniques to help with injuries and disorders of muscles and joints.
+Are you interested in working as a healthcare professional?
+Our Physiotherapy Assistant programme is designed to help you become a healthcare assistant and work with physiotherapists to assess and treat people with movement restrictions caused by injury, illness or age.
+Learn techniques to help with injuries and disorders of muscles and joints and make a difference in people’s lives.

 An interest in working as a Healthcare Professional.
 Work experience in the area would be an advantage.